 What are Journal Entries?

 Journal entries are the building blocks of financial accounting and record all transactions in your business.
-In FreshBooks, all your activities - sending invoices, accepting payments, and creating credits and expenses - are compiled into journal entries.
+In FreshBooks, all your activities like sending invoices, accepting payments, and creating credits and expenses are automatically recorded as journal entries.

 - All transactions entered in your FreshBooks account will have a corresponding Journal Entry, that affects at least two accounts in your Chart of Accounts (see treatment of common transactions here)